OfflineIMAP/offlineimap.github.io/_posts/2015-03-25-offlineimap-history.md

 With all those patches coming, I wanted more testers to involve.

-{: .note}
-OfflineIMAP never got a decent test suites.
+> OfflineIMAP never got a decent test suites.
 At that time there was no one.
 At the time of this writing, this remains very limited and partial.

 Testers volunteered but wanted a test suites.
 Testing latest improvements on their mails was obviously a no go.
 Few have set up a mailbox dedicated to the tests but nothing extraordinary.